 The best way to get around Anguilla is in a taxi, as the island is too spread out to explore on foot.
 You'll find the drivers make excellent tour guides, and driving yourself around town could be problematic, given the unpaved roads and virtually nonexistent street signs.
-Both taxis and rental agencies are easy to find at the Wallblake Airport, or AXA, although you're more likely to fly into the Princess Juliana Airport (SXM) on St. Martin/St. Maarten and then ferry over.
+Both taxis and rental agencies are easy to find at the Clayton J. Lloyd International Airport (AXA), although you're more likely to fly into the Princess Juliana International Airport (SXM) on St. Martin-St. Maarten and then ferry over.

 Keep in mind there are no direct flights into Anguilla from the United States.
-If you arrive at AXA, it will most likely be on a connection from Puerto Rico's Luis Muñoz Marín International Airport (SJU).
+If you arrive at the Anguilla airport, it will most likely be on a connection from Puerto Rico's Luis Muñoz Marín International Airport (SJU).
 You can also fly to Anguilla from Cyril E. King Airport (STT) on St. Thomas, U.S. Virgin Islands, and occasionally from V.C.
 Bird International Airport (ANU) on Antigua or Robert L. Bradshaw International Airport (SKB) on St. Kitts.

-If you're not prone to seasickness, you should seriously consider taking the 25-minute ferry ride to St. Martin/St. Maarten for one day.
-Boats leave from Anguilla's Blowing Point dock three times a day day, and you'll pay between $10 and $20 USD one-way.
-The last boat of the day leaves from Marigot in St. Martin at 7 p.m.
+If you're not prone to seasickness, you should seriously consider taking the 25-minute ferry ride to St. Martin-St. Maarten for one day.
+Boats leave from Anguilla's Blowing Point dock three times a day, and you'll pay EC$54 ($20) one-way.
+The last boat of the day leaves St. Martin at 7 p.m.
 On top of the fare, you'll also pay a departure tax of EC$53.60 (about $20) and a security fee of EC$8 (approximately $3).